Raghava-Kashyapa-Personal/realty-return-calculator/README.md

 ### State Management
 - Local component state for UI-specific state
 - Lifted state for shared data (managed in parent components)
-- React Context could be added for global state if needed
+- React Context for global project state
+- Firestore for persistent project storage

 ### Type System
 - Strong TypeScript types for all data structures

-- Interfaces for component props and API responses
-- Type guards for runtime type checking
+## Recent Changes

+- Renamed the app from "Realty Return Calculator" to "Project Finance Calculator"
+- Changed all references from "sessions" to "projects" (UI, code, Firestore, etc.)
+- Enabled Firestore and set up development security rules
+- Removed console logs that exposed API keys
+- Updated all import paths and component names to use "project" terminology
+- Ensured saving and loading project data with Firestore works as expected

 ## Project Structure (Key Directories)